Colombia: Magdalena River Valley & Western Andes: Jul 13—21, 2019

 Colombia’s great avifauna, the largest in the world, offers amazing biodiversity and incredible richness.
 An enormous wealth of birds entices birders to begin each day in the field at dawn and continue birding until dusk.
 But what if you prefer birding at a slower pace with a rest after lunch?
 The answer is our new Relaxed & Easy tour that will focus on two areas, allowing participants to enjoy views of some of Colombia’s endemic or hard-to-see birds at a slower and easier pace.

-Our nine-day itinerary will focus on two major areas: the Magdalena River Valley and the Jardín cloud forest and subparamo habitats.
+Our nine-day itinerary will focus on two major areas: the Magdalena River Valley and the Jardín cloud forest and montane habitats.
 In the Magdalena River Valley, we will have an opportunity to look for the recently split Colombian Chachalaca, as well as the distinctive Beautiful Woodpecker.
 Other possible birds include White-mantled Barbet, Saffron-headed Parrot, Antioquia Bristle-Tyrant, and Sooty Ant-Tanager.
-There will be an optional walk of about 30 minutes to look for the unique Oilbird.
 In addition to the forest birding, we will visit marshes that will provide opportunities for open country species including Northern Screamer, Blue-and-yellow Macaw, and a variety of waterfowl.

 During our tour, we plan to have breakfast between 6:00 and 6:30 am, followed by birding sessions at feeding stations, forest edges, roadsides, and wetlands.
 When not moving between locations, we will enjoy resting time after lunch and will resume our birding in the afternoon.
 There will be no strenuous walks, steep trails, or long-day rides.
 We will, however, enjoy beautiful scenery, great culture, and wonderful food!